-- Teach a Lesson on How Chocolate is Made– We have a lesson plan that includes the history of chocolate as well as guided notes and questions that serves as a great introduction to chocolate and can last up to 2 class periods.
+- Teach a Lesson on How Chocolate is Made– We have a lesson plan that includes the history of chocolate as well as guided notes and questions that serve as a great introduction to chocolate and can last up to 2 class periods.

-We try to teach lessons with slideshows, notes and questions before food labs because, first, it takes up a bit of extra time and second it gives students background knowledge and builds reading comprehension…talk about cross-curricular planning!
+We try to teach lessons with slideshows, notes, and questions before food labs because, first, it takes up a bit of extra time and second it gives students background knowledge and builds reading comprehension…talk about cross-curricular planning!
 Hint, this is also a great way to start an observation lesson for administration.
 Check out more of our lessons!

 - Chocolate Taste Test– this is fun for the kids because they get to test out different types of chocolate and even different brands depending on your budget.
 This pack of Dove chocolate has milk and dark chocolate small squares that you can cut up.
 We have a resource for this activity in our TPT store.

 Here is a great video on how chocolate is made from the bean to the bar.